 If, like me, you regularly find yourself in a deep internet hole researching your latest obsession then this one is for you.
-Similarly, if your job requires you to be creative or you just want to tap into that side of your brain, keep reading.
-Chances are, there are a whole host of distractions online that are preventing you from doing just that.
-Being creative.

 The rush of social media can obscure our vision

 Have you ever considered the speed at which you’re scrolling?
 Without you realising, your brain is digesting so much information, really really quickly.
 On Instagram there’s picture after picture after picture of people all around the world in filtered and edited images.
 The image you are seeing has been selected out of (probably) about 50 others that didn’t make the cut.
 It’s too much in one go.

 Stop.
 Calm down.
 Stop mindlessly scrolling.
 The volume and speed at which we are consuming is not healthy and can hinder our creativity.

 Remember your dreams & what you believe in

 Do you ever think you’re admiring something or someone online but then come to realise what you’re really doing is becoming resentful and a little envious?
 This was me.
 My sweet spot was those who travelled the world and worked remotely.
 I thought it was great but actually it started to distort my reality a little.
 Staying true to yourself and not being influenced is key to maintaining your creativity.
 Write down a list of 5 online things that you will not consume for 1 week and see after 7 days how much your creativity comes to the surface again.

 I love to look back over my old Instagram posts and read my captions.
 I post without regret – a conscious decision that I made when I decided to share my struggles with post natal depression while back.
 Now that my jokes, sarcasm and more light hearted content isn’t filtered or sent through gritted teeth and anxious stomachs, I can chill and laugh.
 It’s amazing what can happen to creativity when you stop taking yourself so seriously.